copyhackers/airstory-wp/CONTRIBUTING.md

 $ composer install && npm install
 ```

-The Airstory plugin is built for PHP versions 5.3 and above (required for using PHP namespaces), and requires the `dom`, `mcrypt`, and `openssl` PHP extensions.
+The Airstory plugin is built for PHP versions 5.3 and above (required for using PHP namespaces), and requires the `dom` and `openssl` PHP extensions.
+Additionally, `mcrypt` is required for PHP versions below 7.0.

 ### Project structure